rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

   ''
 pkgs.mkShell {
   /* ... */
-  # This environment varaible tells bootstrap where our config.toml is.
+  # This environment variable tells bootstrap where our config.toml is.
   RUST_BOOTSTRAP_CONFIG = config;
 }
 ```